Migrate your GNT to the new, ERC-20 GLM token - step by step guide and migration options

 Please bear in mind that as we are using Ethereum, some ETH is needed to pay for transaction fees in the network.
 A small amount should be absolutely sufficient to execute your migration process.
 To check current gas prices visit ETHgasstation.

-Now that you know what are the balances of your assets are and the migration tool is effectively connected to your MetaMask, you are ready to go through migration itself!
+Now that you know what the balances of your assets are and the migration tool is effectively connected to your MetaMask, you are ready to go through migration itself!

 - First, type in (11) your desired amount of tokens to migrate.
 If this is your first time performing a migration, we suggest doing the operation with a small amount to test if the migration process works properly without risking losing a large portion of your assets.